4156-project/WhatToEatToday/README.md

 http://localhost:8080/query/category/list/name (make sure you complete step 2)

+Some parts of our service rely on a third party database and computing clusters.
+To save the education free trial credit, these third party services are only in use during demo.

 ## Sample Client App
 Here is a sample client of this service. \
 https://github.com/rxxnnnnn/RecipeWebsite/